muratk3n/thirdwave/en/README.md

 ---

-"Quan Supremacy" is achieving a computation through quantum comp that no regular computer can match.
+"Quan. supremacy" is achieving a computation through quantum comp that no regular computer can match.
 Kalai is raising doubts on Goog supremacy claims.